Find Grad Schools

 120 Yearly Graduations

 The 13th most popular school in the country for library science majors who are seeking their master's degree is Valdosta State University.
 Each year, around 12,300 students seeking various degrees attend the university.
 The average in-state tuition for full-time undergraduates is $4,371 per year, while in-state graduate students, on average, pay $4,572 per year.
 During the most recent year for which we have data, 120 people received their master's degree in library science from VSU.
-Around 16% of these students were from an underrepresented racial-ethnic group, and 83% were women.
-Valdosta State University library science graduates who receive their master's degree go on to jobs earning a median salary of $47,652.
+About 81% of this group were women, and 17% were students from an underrepresented racial-ethnic group.

 #14